-- Provision must be made for removal of condensate from the boiler and flue system. - An inline condense drain must be fitted immediately before the connection of the flue system to the boiler and taken to drain.
-The flue system must not be allowed to drain through the boiler flue manifold. - Condense is mildly acidic, typically pH3 pH5. - Condense pipe work must be non-corrosive and not copper.
-Hamworthy recommend plastic waste pipe. - Condense may be discharged to a standard drain subject to National or Local regulations. - Location of condense pipe work should prevent freezing within tundishes, traps and pipe work. - The connection to the boiler condense drain and flue condense drain, accepts a straight push-fit coupling for 40mm o.d. plastic waste pipe. - Maximum condensate production-15 l/h per 100kW firing capacity
+- Provision must be made for removal of condensate from the boiler and flue system. - If the flue system is longer than the standard length of 0.9m, an inline condense drain must be fitted immediately before the connection of the flue system to the boiler and taken to drain. - Condense is mildly acidic, typically pH3 pH5. - Condense pipe work must be non-corrosive and not copper.
+Hamworthy recommend plastic waste pipe. - Condense may be discharged to a standard drain subject to National or Local regulations. - Location of condense pipe work should prevent freezing within tundishes, traps and pipe work. - The connection to the boiler condense drain accepts a straight push-fit coupling for 32mm i.d.
+(40mm o.d) plastic waste pipe. - Maximum condensate production 7.5 l/h per 50kW firing capacity

-Figure 4.5.1 - Boiler Condensate Connection - V series 2 high shown
+Figure 4.5.1 - Boiler Condensate Connection